Calen Carr: Chicago Fire

 Carr scored his first goal of the 2008 season on May 17 in a 2–1 loss to the Houston Dynamo.
 On July 1, Carr scored once in a 4–1 win over the Cleveland City Stars in the U.S. Open Cup.
 He found the back of the net in Chicago's next match to help the Fire to a 2–2 draw with the Columbus Crew.
 On July 8, Carr tore his right ACL during a 2–1 loss to D.C.
 United in the Open Cup quarterfinals.
 He missed the rest of the season due to the injury, having made just 9 appearances up to that point in the regular season.

 Carr returned to the field on July 4, 2009, coming on as a late substitute in a 2–1 win over the Colorado Rapids.
 He would make 10 appearances in 2009, all of them off the bench.
-He didn't play in any of the three playoff games for Chicago.
+He did not play in any of the three playoff games for Chicago.

 On February 8, 2010, Carr signed a new contract with Chicago.
 He missed the first 4 months of the season due to a quadriceps injury suffered during preseason.
 On August 18, Carr made his first appearance of the season, coming on as a substitute and scoring the winning goal in a 2–1 win over the New England Revolution.
 In Chicago's next match, Carr scored as a sub again, however this time the Fire lost 4–3 to Houston.
 Carr ended the season with 3 goals from 14 appearances, 4 of them being starts.

 While playing for the Chicago Fire, Carr participated in an off-season friendly playing for Chivas USA against their sister club, C.D.
 Guadalajara.
 Carr drew a penalty as the two sides drew 1-1.

 During the 2011 preseason Carr suffered a serious concussion.